the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 ## 3️⃣ The 3 T's of Good Evals: Text, Tools, and Truth

+You can build a simple, structured approach to evals by following the 3T framework.

+- 📄 T1: **Text**.
+This is the **Interface** Layer.
+Does the agent respond with clear and accurate natural language?
+- 🛠️ T2: **Tools**.
+This is the **Action** Layer.
+Does the agent take the correct actions and interact with its environment properly?
+- 🎯 T3: **Truth**.
+This is the **Reasoning** Layer.
+Is the agent's underlying conclusion correct and aligned with reality?

+Together, they form a comprehensive evaluation stack, ensuring you're not just checking one aspect of your agent, but its entire chain of operation.

+Let's dig into these one by one.

-### 📄 T1: Text
+### 📄 T1: Text, or What the Agent Says

-The big deal about AI agents is that they are a **natural language interface** between the user and the code driving your product.
+The big deal about AI agents is that they are a **natural language interface** to your system's logic.

 The user asks it to do a thing, and it does that thing.

-Sometimes that thing is a simple text answer, without even talking about tools, actions, or anything too fancy.
+Sometimes that thing is to respond with a simple text answer, without even talking about tools, actions, or anything fancy.

+This is often the first and most immediate form of evaluation.
+Getting the Text right ensures your agent's "front door" is on-brand and builds initial user confidence.

 In our `bugtriager` example, let's say you have the following conversation with the agent: